D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks

 \section{Conclusion}

-The recently flourishing approaches of D2D-based grouped RA are known to be attractive in sensor network environments with huge amount of devices, for their effective depression of data congestions and outstanding power efficiency.
-However, they have been generally developed only for environments with fully reliable D2D links.
-To cope with this issue, in this paper we have thoroughly investigated their performance deeply evaluating the D2D link reliability.
-Through both analytical discussion and numerical simulations, we have shown that unreliable D2D links can significantly hurt the performance of existing approaches in this category.
-Therefore, we have proposed an enhanced protocol that embeds extra signaling overhead into the UP data packets in order to reduce the increase in RA requests caused by D2D link exceptions and, in turn, to alleviate RAN data congestions.
-Finally, we have proposed a novel architectural concept: sensor grouping management through geolocation databases (GDBs), yielding benefits in both grouping optimization and geolocation data collection.
+The recently flourishing approaches of D2D-GRA are known to be attractive in sensor network environments with huge amount of devices, for their effective depression of data congestions and outstanding power efficiency.
+However, they have been generally developed only for environments with fully reliable D2D links that in some cases might not be a reasonable assumption.
+To cope with this issue, in this paper we have thoroughly investigated their performance while deeply evaluating the D2D link reliability.
+Through both analysis and simulations, we have shown that unreliable D2D links significantly hurt the performance of existing approaches in this category.
+Therefore, we have proposed an enhanced protocol that embeds extra signaling overhead into the user plane packets in order to reduce the increase in RA requests caused by D2D link exceptions and, in turn, to alleviate RAN data congestions.
+Finally, we have proposed a novel architectural concept: sensor grouping management through Geolocation Databases, yielding benefits in both cluster optimization and geolocation data collection.

 \ifCLASSOPTIONcaptionsoff

 \fi